Hardware Rich Development

 Why Quilter?

-At Quilter, Jarvis has worked extensively on File I/O: “reading and writing from different CAD software file structures… KiCAD, Altium, Cadence, now Expedition.”
-The job requires reverse-engineering each system, importing and exporting their data to fit within Quilter’s compiler.
-“For Altium,” he explained, “it’s a massive file of ones and zeros… just a binary file.
-It’s a significant problem.”
+At Quilter, Jarvis has worked worked on server-side development, and also extensively on File I/O.: “reading and writing from different CAD software file structures… KiCAD, Altium, Cadence, now Xpedition.”
+The job requires reverse-engineering each system, importing and exporting their data to fit within Quilter’s compiler. “"Some file types are just large binary files without any documentation" he explained, "It's a significant challenge.”

 Even amid that complexity, Jarvis’s long-term interest lies in circuit comprehension: “Code that is able to identify concepts without using really rigorous rules.”
 His goal?
 To help machines recognize circuits the way an electrical engineer would both conceptually and logically.